marikachrisanthopoulos/Stock-Analysis/README.md

 - Creating three arrays (tickerVolumes, tickerStartingPrices, tickerEndingPrices)
 - Creating a loop through the stock data to read and store the following values from each row: tickers, tickerVolumes, tickerStartingPrices, tickerEndingPrices.

+Implementing the tickerIndex variable allowed me to analyze the data faster than before: this is because the other three arrays (tickerVolumes, tickerStartingPrices, and tickerEndingPrices) could be assigned to each ticker (stock) before iterating through the data set.

 See the refactored code below:

+### Refactored Code

     Sub AllStocksAnalysisRefactored()
     Dim startTime As Single